Support road.cc

 Wahoo Elmnt Ace r/wahoofitness

-Potentially the most intriguing feature to be leaked from the blurry info we can make out on the box is the inclusion of wind sensor on the Elemnt Ace, something that would be a first for a mainstream cycling computer brand.
+Potentially the most intriguing feature to be leaked from the blurry info we can make out on the box is the inclusion of a wind sensor on the Elemnt Ace, something that would be a first for a mainstream cycling computer brand.
 This is presumably going to be used alongside the accelerometer, altimeter and gyroscope to measure wind speed relative to the rider in order to calculate drag.

 Could Wahoo be bringing DIY aero testing to bike computers?
 It certainly looks that way!
 If you haven't heard about DIY aero testing then we've written a couple pof articles on the topic that might interest you: